-Prelude to the Flight of the Nez Perce Prior to 1855 the Nez Perce (or, in their language, Niimíipuu, meaning "the people") homeland extended throughout much of north-central Idaho, northeastern Oregon, and southeastern Washington.
+Prelude to the Flight of the Nez Perce Prior to 1855 the Nez Perce (or, in their language, Niimíipuu, meaning "the real people" or "we the people") homeland extended throughout much of north-central Idaho, northeastern Oregon and southeastern Washington.
 Tension mounted as whites moved west and settled in the Nez Perce territory.
 In that same year, the United States government made a treaty that established an approximately 7,500,000-acre Nez Perce Indian Reservation encompassing most of their traditional homeland.
 However, the discovery of gold on Nez Perce land triggered an influx of settlers and fueled more conflicts.
 A new treaty in 1863 shrank the reservation to one-tenth its original size.
 Some bands of Nez Perce refused to sign the treaty and became known as the "non-treaty" Nez Perce.
 In the spring of 1877 the government, responding to pressure from settlers, called on the military to force the "non-treaty" Nez Perce onto the new reservation in Idaho Territory.
 General Oliver Otis Howard, a Civil War veteran, was to carry out the task.
-From June to October of 1877, Hinmatóowyalahtq'it (Chief Joseph), Hóototo (Lean Elk), 'Elelímyete'qenin' (Chief Looking Glass), 'Álok'at (Chief Ollokot), Piyóop'yoo xayxáyx (Chief White Bird) and others led between 750 - 800 Nez Perce men, women, and children along with approximately 2,000 horses over 1,170 mountainous miles to what they hoped would be safety with their friends to the east.
-The 1877 Flight of the Nez Perce from their homelands while being pursued by U.S. Army, General Howard, and Colonels Samuel Davis Sturgis, John Gibbon, and Nelson Appleton Miles is one of the most fascinating and sorrowful events in Western U.S. history.
+From June to October of 1877, Hinmatóowyalahtq'it (Chief Joseph), Hototo (Lean Elk), 'Elelímyete'qenin' (Chief Looking Glass), Chief Ollokot (Frog), Chief Piyóop'yoo xayxáyx (White Bird) and others led between 750 - 800 Nez Perce men, women and children along with approximately 2,000 horses over 1,170 mountainous miles to what they hoped would be safety with their friends to the east.

+The 1877 Flight of the Nez Perce from their homelands while being pursued by U.S. Army, General Howard and Colonels Samual Davis Sturgis, John Gibbon and Nelson Appleton Miles is one of the most fascinating and sorrowful events in Western U.S. history.
 The Chase Begins Rather than risk conflict by continuing to resist relocation, the "non-treaty" Nez Perce gathered their livestock and belongings and began a painful and difficult journey to the new reservation.
-On June 14, 1877, the Nez Perce bands reached a familiar camas-gathering site at Tolo Lake near Grangeville, Idaho.That night several young warriors, angered by past atrocities and injustices at the hands of white settlers, set out to avenge their people.
+On June 14, 1877, the Nez Perce bands reached a familiar camas-gathering site at Tolo Lake near Grangeville, Idaho.
+That night several young warriors, angered by past atrocities and injustices at the hands of white settlers, set out to avenge their people.
 Their raid left a number of local settlers dead.
 The Nez Perce decided to flee and thus embarked upon a four-month journey with General Howard in full pursuit.

-This Auto Tour brochure describes the early days of the Flight of the Nez Perce from the U.S. Army under the command of General Howard.
+Flight by Roger Cooke This Auto Tour brochure describes the early days of the Flight of the Nez Perce from the U.S. Army under the command of General Howard.
 In an attempt to reach their perceived allies, the Crow, the "non-treaty" Nez Perce traveled east, leaving behind their traditional homelands in search of peace.
-The Nez Perce (nimipu.timt) Language The Nez Perce language (nimipu.timt) is related to its western neighbor, the Sahaptin language.
-The spelling of Nez Perce words proves to be a problem since there is not an original written language.
-The Nez Perce had never developed an alphabet, and the earliest written form of their language was the attempt made by the Protestant missionaries to use the English alphabet and grammar to write Nez Perce words and sentences.
-The Catholic missionaries had also introduced a system of writing the Nez Perce Language.
-There are, however, a number of sounds in Nez Perce that do not exist in English.
-There are letters in the English alphabet, such as "b," "d," and "g," that have Nez Perce equivalent.
-To complicate matters further, there exit at least five distinct regional Nez Perce dialects.
-While the bands could all understand one another, many words were pronounced differently.
-Some animals have two names, one of which is found only in myths.
-Nez Perce could often possess many names.
-For example, a man might have a childhood name, an inherited name, and any number of earned names based on notable events in his life.
-In addition, he might be addressed in a familial way, which could be mistaken by an outsider for a proper name.
-In the twentieth century, a Nez Perce might be known by a literal English name.
-Renown warrior, Peo Peo Tholekt was known among the whites as George.
-They could also be called as the young warrior Wachumyus his Nez Perce name, or even Rainbow, the literal English name.

 The 1877 Flight of the Nez Perce symbolizes the dramatic collision of cultures which continues to shape America and its people.
 A native people were forced to flee their homelands in a futile attempt to avoid war and save their traditional ways.
 European immigrants found themselves fighting neighbors who had been their friends for many years.
 Traditional trails, which had long been a source of joy and sustenance, became trails of flight and conflict, trails of sorrow.
 Chronology of Events The events in this timeline coincide with the sites seen on this auto tour: